-The overall structure of Artificial Designer is a feature modelling system.
-Products are defined as sets of features.
+The user interface of Artificial Designer is a feature modelling system.
+Products are expressed as a set of features, which define a full product.

 knowledge base

-The knowledge base is a set of IF-THEN like relationships, which are used to compose new products.
-IF a product is a pullover, THEN it has an elastic neckline, IF a product is a first layer, THEN it has a soft material and so forth.
+Features are stored in a knowledge base that links features together with IF-THEN like relationships.
+IF a product is a pullover, THEN it has an elastic neckline, IF a product is a first layer, THEN it has a soft material.
 Some features are more like containers than distinct details themselves.
-For example a jacket feature mandates that the product is an outer layer garment and opens at the front, but doesn't alter the geometry or topology directly.
+For example a jacket feature mandates that the product is an outer layer garment and opens at the front, but enforces the properties by mandatory sub-features, not by altering the geometry or topology itself.

 implicit ontology